-Whether you’re looking to declutter, create additional home storage or simply add a new look to a room, there is a single, viable answer for each of these situations: wall shelving.
+Whether you’re looking to declutter, create additional home storage or simply want to add a new look to a room, there is a single, viable answer for each of these situations: wall shelving.
 And guess what?
 You can do it yourself.

-Shelves Add Storage Space, Eliminate Clutter
+Floating Shelves Add Storage Space, Eliminate Clutter

 Shelves are a good place to start.
 Better Homes and Gardens’ Ann Wilson believes that adding floating shelves to any room help prevent clutter, saves space and makes life easier.